sinjinablueshirt/game-strategies/README.md

 either the game ends (score is infinity) or where the max depth has been reached.

 You can use your already implemented `evaluate` function to implement a `score` function.
-You can implement `score` in `tictactoe_game_ai.ml`.
 A very basic version of score can be -infinity for loss, +infinity for win, [0.0] for the game continuing.

 Read the pseudocode on minimax from [wikipedia](https://en.wikipedia.org/wiki/Minimax#Pseudocode).